Envirometrix/PredictiveSoilMapping/01-Introduction.md

 10. *Select and analyse representative soil profile site data to characterize each mapped soil type and soil map unit*;

-11. *Prepare final documentation that describes all mapped soils and soil map units (legends) according to an accepted format*;
+11. *Prepare final documentation describing all mapped soils and soil map units (legends) according to an accepted format*;

 12. *Publish and distribute the soil information in the form of maps,